-Start with a Benalla Street Art Tour to see dozens of works created during the Wall to Wall festival - a curated long-weekend program of real-time art created by leading Australian and international artists.
+Start with a Benalla Street Art Tour (or a self-guided walk) to see dozens of works created during the Wall to Wall festival – a curated long-weekend program of real-time art created by leading Australian and international artists.

 Drive on to the small town of Goorambat, where you'll find two works of public art.
 The grain silos feature three works by Melbourne street artist Jimmy Dvate, notably of an endangered bird of prey from the area.
 Matt Adnate has painted his depiction of the female aspect of the Holy Trinity on the wall of the Uniting Church.
 'Sophia' came into being as part of the 2017 Wall to Wall festival.

 Continue along the trail to the town of Devenish, where Cam Scale's three towering murals pay homage to local community involvement in military service.
-The newest feature of this trail is the silo at St James.
-Artist Tim Bowtell has dedicated his mural to Sir George Coles, a St James local who founded Coles supermarkets.
+Continue on to see the silo at St James.
+Artist Tim Bowtell has dedicated his mural to Sir George Coles, a town local who founded Coles supermarkets.

 Sobrane Simcock was the first Australian female street artist to participate in the silo project, painting dancing Brolgas and a Kookaburra onto the privately owned Tungamah Silos in 2018.